CSYE6225-Vaishnavi/webapp/README.md

 When we post and delete images , they should get uploaded and deleted in the S3 bucket in Aws ec2 instance

-This assignment should ensure that our app runs in the ec2 instance and get connected to the rds instance.
+This assignment should ensure that our app runs in the ec2 instance and get connected to the rds instance..